At Home (TV series)

-At Home was an early American television series which aired on New York City television station WCBW (now WCBS-TV) from 1944 to 1945.
+At Home is an American television series that aired on New York City station WCBW from 1944 to 1945.
 The series was a variety show, one of the first such series produced for American television.
-Very little is known about this series (such as the running time).
+Ernie Waxman was the show's pianist.
+The series ended when the American Federation of Musicians said that Waxman could no longer play for both TV and radio programs.
+The program was broadcast on Fridays from 8 to 10 p.m.
+Tony Miner was the producer.

 Format

 The series presented variety acts.
 One episode, for example, featured comedian Bernie West, dancer Ronnie Cunningham, singer Vera Pandowsky, guitarist Youl Bryner, and was hosted by Paquita Anderson.
 A different episode featured dancer Sandra Barrett and juggler Senor Francisco.